Diamondback Energy shares plunge on lower oil output

 Diamondback reported financial results on Tuesday after the market close that missed analyst expectations for profits and oil production, as some of its acreage saw production interrupted by neighbors fracking a large number of wells nearby.
 It also added wells that produced a higher amount of natural gas.

-"You had those two issues happen at the same time, which were both unusual," said Leo Mariani, analyst with KeyBanc Capital Markets.
-Because Diamondback is a widely held stock in a sector unpopular with investors, "a bad quarter gets magnified," he said.

-Shares traded at $77.36, down 14.2% Wednesday, and have fallen about 16% this year.
-Six brokerages trimmed price targets for the shares on Wednesday.
+Shares traded at $78.19, down 13.3% Wednesday, and have fallen about 15% this year.
+Four brokerages trimmed price targets for the shares on Wednesday.

 The impact of the neighboring activity "abates" in the fourth quarter as Diamondback expects to return to oil growth, analysts with Cowen said in a client note.